HzaCode/DP2_BeginnersGuide/docs/source/Special Case： Extracting 'category_id' from DP2 Jexter System.md

-# Special Case： Extracting 'category_id' from DP2 Jextor System
+# Special Case： Extracting 'category_id' from DP2 Jexter System

 **Introduction**

-When extracting data from the DP2 Jextor system, it is often necessary to retrieve specific information, such as the `category_id`, from the `TASK_extra_data` field.
+When extracting data from the DP2 Jexter system, it is often necessary to retrieve specific information, such as the `category_id`, from the `TASK_extra_data` field.
 This field contains a JSON-formatted string with nested data.
 To accurately extract the `category_id`, follow the steps and formatting guidelines provided below, along with common pitfalls and how to avoid them.

 **TASK_extra_data Overview**

-The `TASK_extra_data` field in Jextor task configurations holds supplementary data related to the task, typically in JSON format.
+The `TASK_extra_data` field in Jexter task configurations holds supplementary data related to the task, typically in JSON format.
 An example of such data might look like this:

 ```json
 {